Updated: 4th January 2018

 - 49% also report too many round-robin emails and 40% cite unnecessary printing.

-These statistics can be interpreted to suggest that managers of large scale organizations are still finding it a challenge to implement best practices for document management systems.
+These statistics can be interpreted to suggest that managers of large scale organizations are still finding it a challenge to implement best practices for document management software.